A Unified Treatment of Substitution for Presheaves, Nominal Sets, Renaming Sets, and so on: Substitution in Presheaves

-We are ready to establish our main result on the substitution tensor on presheaves, namely that it gives rise to a closed monoidal structure.
-The theorem below uniformly recovers the original instance by Fiore et.~al.~\cite{ftp99} for $\PSh \F$ and the concrete presentation by Tanaka~\cite{t00} for $\PSh \B$.
-The presentations for $\PSh\I$ and $\PSh \S$ are (to the best of our knowledge) new.
-They could also be derived via the 2-categorical approach to substitution by~\citet{t04} and \citet{pt08}, but were not treated explicitly in \emph{op.~cit.} \begin{thm} Substitution yields a right-closed monoidal category $(\PSh(\ctx),\sub,V)$ with unit $V=\ctx(1,-)$ and internal homs
+We are ready to establish our main result on the substitution tensor on presheaves: \Cref{thm:gen-mon} yields a closed monoidal structure.
+The theorem below uniformly recovers the original instance of Johnstone and Wraith~\cite{jw78} and Fiore et.~al.~\cite{ftp99} for $\PSh \F$ and the presentation by Kelly~\cite{k05o} (see also Tanaka~\cite{t00}) for $\PSh \B$.
+In fact, for index categories such as $\B, \I, \S, \F$ that are equal to $M1$ for some pseudomonad $M$ on $\cat{Cat}$, there exist multiple extensive accounts (e.g.~\cite{pt08,fghw08,c12}) of how to derive the substitution tensor on $[M1, \Set]$. \begin{thm} Substitution yields a right-closed monoidal category $(\PSh{ \ctx },\sub,V)$ with unit $V=\ctx(1,-)$ and internal homs \(Y \dwand Z = \Nat((-) \tl Y, Z)\). \end{thm}